JasmineArmoo/INST326-Final/README.md

 3. **Foot Traffic**: [Unacast](https://www.unacast.com/)
 4. **Population Statistics**: [World Population Review](https://worldpopulationreview.com/us-cities)

-We selected the most populous cities in the U.S. with publicly available data on population, foot traffic, billboard ad costs, and employment statistics to ensure the tool provides robust, accurate insights.

 ---

 ## Key Features:
 - **Customizable Inputs**: Users can set specific demographic and budget preferences.
 - **Dynamic Rankings**: Locations are evaluated using real-world data and prioritized by cost efficiency.
 - **Clear Visualizations**: A bar chart and summary file make results easy to interpret and share.

-This project reflects our ability to design innovative, data-driven solutions for real-world challenges, using Python programming principles and teamwork to deliver a cohesive and functional tool.